gethinode/hinode/content/post/see-you-there-dreamin-in-color-2024.md

 ## A Mardi Gras Awards Reception

 The end of the first day will conclude with a Mardi Gras themed gathering at the Intercontinental.
 This activity will encourage each attendee to wear colors that include purple for justice, green for faith, and gold for power.
 So, make sure to pack an extra set of clothes for this part of the event to enjoy and dance the night away!
-But don&#39;t worry as masks will be provided to get your Mardi Gras groove and take some pictures to remember the moment.
+But don't worry as masks will be provided to get your Mardi Gras groove and take some pictures to remember the moment.
 Embrace the culture and learn something new.

 ## Keynote